slyhy/azure_cloud_deployment/README.md

 ## Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:
+`SSH` into the control node and follow the steps below:
-- Copy the elk_deployment.yml file to /etc/ansible/.
+- Copy the elk_deployment.yml file to `/etc/ansible/`.
 - Update the elk_deployment.yml file to include host name where you want to install the playbook (e.g. elk).
 - Run the playbook, and navigate to Kibana web app (ELK_VM_IP:5601/app/kibana) to check that the installation worked as expected.